A homogenised model for flow, transport and sorption in a heterogeneous porous medium: Illustrative example

+The partially absorbing boundary condition on the microscale, whose strength is measured by the parameter ${\gamma}$ in Equation~\eqref{Robin}, leads to an effective sink term in the macroscale transport problem, whose strength is measured by $\gamma F$, where $F$ is given in Equation~\eqref{source_rect}. $F$ is the ratio of the perimeter of an obstacle to the fluid area within a cell, which are $2\pi{}R$ and $a \phi$, respectively, for a rectangular array of circular obstacles.
+We consider the impact of microstructure on the removal of solute in more detail in \S\ref{sec:1Dfilter}.
+Note that $F$ decreases as $\phi$ increases at fixed $R$, as should be expected, but also as $R$ increases at fixed $\phi$; the latter occurs because an increase in obstacle size requires a correspondingly larger increase in cell size to keep $\phi$ constant.
+We consider the impact of microstructure on the removal of solute in more detail in \S\ref{sec:1Dfilter}.

-\section{Simple one-dimensional filter}
+\subsection{Simple one-dimensional filter}

 We now use the homogenised model to understand the effect of microstructure and P\'{e}clet number on filter efficiency in the context of a simple one-dimensional steady-state filtration problem.
+We identify the performance of the filter with the rate at which it removes solute, and thus use the leading-order outlet concentration $C_{\textrm{out}}^{(0)}$ as a measure of filtration efficiency.
 Specifically, we consider Equations~(\ref{solvability}) and (\ref{final}) at steady state, with imposed flux and concentration at the inlet,

 Since these boundary conditions (Eq.~\ref{BCs_macro_filter_dim}a) are compatible with unidirectional flow, we take $\bm{V}^{(0)}(\hat{\bm{x}})=V_1^{(0)}(\hat{x}_1)\bm{e}_1$ and $C^{(0)}(\hat{\bm{x}},t) = C^{(0)}(\hat{{x}}_1)$.
-Thus, Equation~(\ref{Incomp_macro}) leads to
+Thus, Equation~\eqref{Incomp_macro} leads to

+which, on application of the inlet condition (Eqs.~\ref{BCs_macro_filter}), gives the macroscale flux $\phi{V}_1^{(0)} \equiv 1$ for all $\hat{x}_1$.
+The associated pressure drop across the entire filter, $\Delta P^{(0)}$, is obtained by integrating Equation~\eqref{solvability} and using the fact that $\phi{V}_1^{(0)} \equiv 1$, which gives

+Note that the right-hand side of Equation~\eqref{effective permeability} is a measure of the total flow resistance of the entire filter; the inverse of this quantity can be thought of as an effective permeability for the entire filter.